Arranging your folders

 There is no limit to the number of files and sub-folders but we recommend aiming for fewer than 1,000 files/folders in a single folder.
 This will help ensure that folder contents load very quickly when you're browsing your Sirv account at my.sirv.com or by FTP.

 If the contents of a single folder are likely to grow beyond 1,000 files/folders, make a plan to split the content into subfolders.
-One method is to name sub-folders with the first one or two characters from the file/folder name.
-For example, a file with the name ladies-shoe-174925.jpg could be moved to a folder la like so /la/ladies-shoe-174925.
+One method is to name sub-folders with the first one, two or three characters from the file/folder name.

 Use predictable names